gophr-pm/gophr/README.md

 An end-to-end package management solution for Go.

+# NB: DEVELOPMENT ON GOPHR IS ON HOLD UNTIL AUGHUST 2016.

 ## Setting up the dev environment
 Firstly, make sure you have `docker` (and `docker-machine`) installed.
 You should be able to run this command:
 ```sh